Of our entire lap of Australia, our visit to to Cape Range National Park was the absolute highlight.

 Lakeside Snorkeling (it’s still the sea and not a lake!!) is near the Visitor Centre.
 Walk about 400 meters down and enter the water where it is marked.

-From there you float back along with the current observing tropical fish and maybe even a harmless reef shark.
+From there, you float back along with the current observing tropical fish and maybe even a harmless reef shark.

-This area is best explored at high tide.
+Oyster Stacks is best explored at high tide.
 When the tide gets to low point it is nearly impossible to swim or snorkel here as it will be too shallow and destructive to the coral.

 This area is like swimming in a fish tank with all sorts and sizes of fish hiding in the many stunning coral gardens.